tanmaypatil/PaymentService/README.md

 # PaymentService
 Payment service is a illustration of simple transfer between accounts in the bank.
-This service can be used for testing purposes on simple scenarios
+This service can be used for testing purposes on simple scenarios Many of the times , simple mocking or stubbing of payment api's can not be used as mocking and stubbing works on the request data .
+In such cases , backend can be this simple payment services based on node.js and loopback
+## Scenarios handled .
-* Account in payment is invalid
+* Credit/Debit Account in payment is invalid
-* Account does not have sufficient balance
+* Debit Account does not have sufficient balance
-* Account has lien placed on it
+* Account has lien placed on it ( WIP)
-* Account is frozen
+* Account is frozen ( WIP)